sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 * Membranophone: like drum.
 Sound produced by striking a stretched material over a hollow object.
 * Idiophone: Sound produced by striking, shaking, waving a solid object.
 An idiophone is any musical instrument that creates sound primarily by the instrument as a whole vibrating—without the use of strings or membranes.
 * Electrophone: sound involving electricity.

+We start from Bali in essence.

+## Aural Analysis - Balinese Gamelan
+Idiophone, Membranophone, Aerophone.
+Makes the sound more dense, thick textures.

+shimmering effect.
+The entire gamelan is tuned to the same beating.
+If not, then they need to be tuned.

+Key Aesthetic: Ombak (wave)
+- paired-tuning
+- gong

+Five-Tone Selisir Tuning
+- nIng 1
+- nOng 2
+- nEng 3
+- nUng 5
+- nAng 6

+Gong marks the essential structural of the piece.

+### Key Features
+1. Gong cycle: use gong to mark the beginning and important points
+2. Stratification: layering of instrumental parts in increasing density.
+Usually in ratio, 2:1, 4:1.
+3. Interlocking: Rhythmically complementary parts played by pairs of musicians that combine to form a single pattern.
+One melody line shared by two people.
+    - like one in upbeat, one in downbeat.
+    - sometimes it's hard for one person to play due to its complex patterns.